cklit/BeogramAdaptor/README.md

 With a connected Beoremote One BT you can use |<< and >>| to change track (once enabled on the webpage _beogram.local_).
+_Remember to toggle this setting off before disconnecting the Mozart product, e.g. if you're switching to a different product._

 It is not possible to change track using the app or Beoremote Halo.
 Neither is it possible to change track from another room that has joined the experience.